Pattrick Smellie: Only two things can rescue Muller and the National Party now

 Instead, he heads into a second week of purgatory - nine weeks out from polling day and seven weeks from when advance voting starts - in which the focus remains not only on the National Party's integrity, but also on his own personal integrity.

-As a result, an announcement this week on National's infrastructure plan and a speech by finance spokesman Paul Goldsmith laying out new detail on National's economic plan will almost certainly be overshadowed by those shouty political journalists trying to get Muller to admit that he lied.
+As a result, an announcement this week on National's infrastructure plan and a speech by finance spokesman Paul Goldsmith laying out new detail on National's economic plan will almost certainly be overshadowed by those shouty political journalists trying to get Muller to admit he lied.

 It may already be too late for him to turn this around, but it is not too late to try.